 LEARN, DO, REFLECT

-- Attend an in-person PD by Common Sense staff, a Common Sense Ambassador, or a school project lead.
+- Attend a professional development session by Common Sense staff, a Common Sense Ambassador, or a school project lead (in-person or virtually).
 This counts as two LEARN activities.

 - Attend a Common Sense webinar.
 Viewing two Common Sense webinars counts as two LEARN activities.

-Empower your students to be digital citizens with student-instruction using Common Sense Education lessons and/or interactives, and inform your school community about your digital citizenship plan with family outreach.
+Empower your students to be digital citizens with student-instruction using Common Sense Education resources, and take a whole community approach with family engagement.

-Family Outreach: Schools are asked to share with students' families how they are taking a Common Sense approach to digital citizenship and teaching with tech.
+Family Engagement: Schools are asked to share with students' families how they are taking a Common Sense approach to digital citizenship and help families navigate the ups and downs of raising kids in the digital age using Common Sense resources.
 Complete at least three of the following activities to meet this requirement:

-- Distribute Common Sense Education Family Media Agreement.
+- Share the Common Sense Education Family Media Agreement.